 - Main field of interest: EU Law Human Rights Anti-discrimination law Comparative constitutional law Politics of memory Law and society studies

 Dr. Uladzislau Belavusau is Senior Researcher in European Law at the T.M.C.
 Asser Institute in The Hague, under secondment with the University of Amsterdam (the Netherlands).
 Previously, he was Assistant Professor in EU law and human rights at the Vrije Universiteit Amsterdam (2011-2015) and the University of Amsterdam (2016).
 He holds a Ph.D. from the European University Institute (Florence, Italy) and an LL.M. from the Collège d’Europe (Bruges, Belgium).

 Dr. Belavusau has held visiting fellowships at the University of California at Berkeley (Berkeley, USA), the Max-Planck-Institut für ausländisches öffentliches Recht und Völkerrecht (Heidelberg, Germany), Università degli studi di Milano-Bicocca (Italy), York University (Toronto, Canada), and Tel Aviv University (Israel).
 For the spring semester 2020, he is invited as a Fernand Braudel Senior Fellow at the European University Institute (Florence Italy).
-In addition, he has guest lectured at the Amsterdam University College, Tilburg University, Rijksuniversiteit Groningen, Hague Academy of International Law (the Netherlands), Katholieke Universiteit Leuven (Belgium), York University (Canada), Masaryk University (the Czech Republic), Central European University (Hungary), Polish Academy of Sciences (Poland), Academy of European Law in Trier (Germany), at a summer training at the EUI in Florence and, most recently, at the LUISS Guido Carli University in Rome (Italy).
+In addition, he has guest lectured at the Amsterdam University College, Tilburg University, Rijksuniversiteit Groningen, Hague Academy of International Law (the Netherlands), Katholieke Universiteit Leuven (Belgium), York University (Canada), Masaryk University (the Czech Republic), Central European University (Hungary), Polish Academy of Sciences (Poland), Academy of European Law in Trier (Germany), IDC Herzliya (Israel) and, for several years continuously, at the LUISS Guido Carli University in Rome (Italy).

-In 2016, the HERA (Humanities in the European Research Area) awarded him a three-year research grant to conduct a study within a four-nation MELA consortium ('Memory Laws in European and Comparative Perspectives'), sponsored by the EU research grant HERA (Humanities in the European Research Area).
+During 2016-2019, he was the Principal Investigator for the Dutch team in the MELA consortium ('Memory Laws in European and Comparative Perspectives'), sponsored by the EU research grant HERA (Humanities in the European Research Area).
 In 2015, the International Association of Labour Law Journals conferred him Marco Biagi Award for the best paper in labour law (published in Columbia Journal of European Law).
 Dr. Belavusau is the author of a monograph “Freedom of Speech” (Routledge, 2013), as well as a co-editor of two books “Law and Memory" (Cambridge University Press, 2017) and "EU Anti-Discrimination Law" (Oxford: Hart, 2018).

 - EU Anti-Discrimination Law Beyond Gender: Achievements, Flaws, and Prospects (co-edited with Kristin Henrard), Oxford: Hart, 2018